Hablamos Español Insurance Companies We Work With

 What we see most often

-Owners fixate on the premium and skip the limits and exclusions that decide whether a claim is actually covered.
+Owners fixate on the premium and skip the limits and exclusions that decide whether a claim is actually paid.
+The number on the quote is only half the story.
+What that number buys is the other half, and it is the half that matters at claim time.

 A real example

-A business switched to a cheaper policy and later found a key exclusion the prior policy did not have, at claim time.
+A business switched to a cheaper policy and felt good about the savings.
+Later, a claim surfaced an exclusion the prior policy did not have.
+The figures are illustrative, but the tradeoff is real.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.